johangithub/AFMAN11-217v1/chp4.md

 4.6.2.
 ILS System on Each End of Runway.
 Some locations have a complete ILS system installed on opposite ends of a runway.
 Such ILS systems should not be operating simultaneously.
 In most cases, each ILS will have its own frequency.
 Sometimes the frequency for both runways will be the same, however each runway will have its own unique Morse code identifier.

 + 4.6.2.1.
-WARNING: The pilot shall listen to the Morse code identifier or monitor the alphanumeric display IAW Chapter 7, especially when flying an ILS where the same frequency is used for two runways.
-If both ILSs are inadvertently left on, or the incorrect ILS is turned on, it is possible to receive back course and false glide slope indications.
+WARNING: <strong><em>The pilot shall listen to the Morse code identifier or monitor the alphanumeric display IAW Chapter 7, especially when flying an ILS where the same frequency is used for two runways.</em></strong> If both ILSs are inadvertently left on, or the incorrect ILS is turned on, it is possible to receive back course and false glide slope indications.

 4.6.3.
 False Course Indications.
 False course indications may be received when the aircraft is not within the depicted area of coverage.
 Therefore, localizer course information received outside the area depicted in Figure 4.2 should be considered invalid unless the procedure is published otherwise (for example, localizer type directional aid or back course localizer).
 There is also a remote chance electromagnetic interference may cause false course indications within the depicted area of coverage.
 For these reasons, it is essential to confirm the localizer on course indication by reference to aircraft heading and any other available navigation aids, such as an ADF bearing pointer, before commencing final descent.
 Any abnormal indications experienced within 35 degrees of the published front course or back course centerline of an ILS localizer should be reported immediately to the appropriate ATC facility.